beingofexistence13/dx/readme.md

 <details>
   <summary>Web3</summary>
-  German: Hallo, here is the information in a table format:
+  German = Hallo, here is the information in a table format:

   | List | Provider |
   | --- | ---- |